-Homelessness Services: Temporary Homelessness Accommodation Charges for 2022/23
+Homelessness Services: Temporary Homelessness Accommodation Charges for 2023/24

-Purpose of Report: To inform Glasgow City Integration Joint Board of the charges proposed to be set for homelessness temporary accommodation for 2022/23.
+Purpose of Report: charges proposed to be set for homelessness temporary accommodation for 2023/24.
 Background/Engagement: In line with the policy approved in previous years, homelessness accommodation charges are pooled to calculate a weekly accommodation (rent) charge.
 The rent charge reflects the costs directly associated with the provision of the accommodation.
 Homelessness Services accommodate clients in temporary furnished accommodation until suitable permanent accommodation becomes available.
 The IJB does not have the legal powers to set charges for services, this lies with Glasgow City Council.
-This report was considered and approved by the Council's City Administration Committee on the 10th February 2022.
+This report was considered and approved by the Council's City Administration Committee on 23 rd February 2023.